Quickstart: Move and transform data with dataflows and data pipelines

 Select Next again to accept the default file format, column delimiter, row delimiter and compression type, optionally including a header.

 Finalize your settings.
-Then, review and select OK to finish the process.
+Then, review and select Save + Run to finish the process.

 Step 5: Design your data pipeline and save to run and load data